WHERE THERE’S SMOKE, THERE’S FIRE

 In this case, the Court ruled, the Morrises’ task was more daunting because a landowner has no duty to protect trespassers from obvious defects or conditions.
 A hot campfire ring from the previous night’s camping was a condition inherent in the use to which the land was put, and thus, the Department had no duty to protect Morrises’ child from the obvious and expected condition.
 Thus, the Court held, under the recreational use statute there could be no gross negligence on the part of the Department because there was no duty.

-A substantial part of the case related to the proper venue for the case, a matter of great procedural interest to lawyers but not terribly relevant to application of the recreational use statute.
+A substantial part of the case related to the proper venue for the case, a matter of great procedural interest to lawyers but not terribly relevant to proper application of the recreational use statute.